2025 ART WALK

 American Sign Language (ASL) interpretation is available for the 2:00 – 2:45 p.m. conversation portion of the program, when requested a minimum of 10 business days in advance of the event.
 Email info@gallery.ca with the event name, date and time.

-Artwalk is organized by the National Gallery of Canada, the Ottawa Art Gallery, and the ByWard Market District Authority.
+Artwalk is organized by the National Gallery of Canada, the Ottawa Art Gallery, and the ByWard Market District Authority BMDA).

-Proceeds raised will be shared with local organizations supporting people who are homeless.
+Proceeds raised will be shared with local organizations supporting the homeless population.

 Participating Galleries